Transparency Statement

 We can guarantee

-• The server cache contains only UPRNs (public property references) paired with bin schedules — no names, postcodes, or identifying information.
+• The schedule cache contains only UPRNs (public property references) paired with bin schedules — no names or user account.

 • Honest updates to this document if any of the above changes.